Last updated - February 10th 2020

 By Twitter at @GC_Rail

-We aim to send you a full reply within ten working days however during busy periods please allow 20 working days for a response.
+We aim to send you a full reply within 10 working days however during busy periods please allow 20 working days for a response.
 If we cannot give you our full response within this time, we will send you an acknowledgement and let you know when you should expect to hear more from us.
+You will not be entitled to additional compensation due to a delay in our response.

 Please give us the opportunity to try to resolve your complaint.
 If you’re unhappy with the response you receive, you have the right to appeal to the Rail Ombudsman.
 However, if you are not satisfied with any aspect of our response, in the first instance please write to our Customer Relations Manager.
 The Rail Ombudsman is there to help resolve ongoing complaints between us and our customers.
 It’s free to use their services and they are independent of the rail industry.
 They don’t take sides, but just look at the evidence available.
 They will help us both to try to reach an agreement, but if this doesn’t happen, they will make a decision based on the evidence they’ve received.
 If you agree with their decision, then we have to act on what they say.